stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 Connectivity 3D Edges
 ~~~~~~~~~~~~~~~~~~~~~

-This connectivity visualizer allows you to see the structural information as
+This connectivity visualizer allows you to see the structural information as a
 base model part of TVB.

 .. figure:: screenshots/connectivity3d.jpg